 As he dropped the field, he punched Superman in the chin.
 The bigger man stepped backward a pace or two, but otherwise showed no other signs of injury.
 “I actually felt that, punk,” he said.
 “You might give me a workout, after all!”

 Ron-Avon deftly deflected a blazing beam of heat-vision, but he was clearly struggling to find a way to combat the universe’s greatest hero.
-Quickly aimed the gauntlet at the menacing figure, he smiled with relief as the blue-and-red-clad man vanished.
+Quickly aiming the gauntlet at the menacing figure, he smiled with relief as the blue-and-red-clad man vanished.

 “I teleported him across the universe,” he explained.
 “That may buy us some time.
 My gauntlet knows everything.
 She will find out the secret of his sudden turn to the dark side!”